Ruban2205/Simulating-compiler-using-python/README.md

-# Simulating compiler using python
+# Simulating compiler using python 🖥️

-This repository contains various topic of system software and compiler design hands on code files.
+Welcome to the "Simulating Compiler using Python" respoitory! 🎉 This repository contains a collection of Python code for simulating various components of a compiler.
+These components include token separation, symbol table generation, simulation of a macro processor, YAAC Programs, DFA Simulation, assembler simulation, predictive parser simulation, loader simulation, and intermediate code generator simulation.

 ## Topics